tommymmcguire/Individproj2/README.md

 ## Details
 The dependencies used in this project include reqwest, csv, rusqlite, and clap.
 The dependencies can be found in Cargo.toml.

-To use this project you will first need to build it using `cargo build` Then run `cargo run` to execute
+To use this project you will first need to build it using `cargo build`, then run `cargo run` to execute.

 ## Output